littlegrayblackcat/VidGetPY-Plus/README.md

 Requirements
 You need to run these commands in cmd for app to run properly:

-pip install pytube
+pip install pytube,
-pip install requests
+pip install requests,
 pip install os_sys